SagarRaghuvanshi31/Linux/README.md

 ```
 - **Cut Paste a directory** <br>

-this command is use to cut paste a directory
+Run this command to cut paste a directory
 ```
 11/aa bb cc   22
 mv -v 11/aa  22